The Best Money Market Accounts for October 2023

 Quontic started as a community bank, and while it’s a national digital bank, it still gives back to the community in a larger sense by offering several programs to make banking work for people from all walks of life.

-Quontic is among the 3% of banks that are designated as Community Development Financial Institutions, which means it is dedicated to promoting homeownership and financial health for low-income families, immigrants, people of color, and more.
+Quontic is among the 3% of banks designated as Community Development Financial Institutions, which means it promotes homeownership and financial health for low-income families, immigrants, people of color, and more.

 Key Features

-Quotic shines with a money market account that’s considerably higher than the national average and a requirement of only a $100 opening deposit.
+Quotic shines with a money market account that is considerably higher than the national average and requires only a $100 opening deposit.

 Pros & Cons of the Quontic Money Market Account